autarch/blog.urth.org/content/posts/2011-04-18-what-perl-6-and-5-have-done-right.md

 I think your numbers are misleading,

-1.) as <a href="https://github.com/gitpan" rel="nofollow ugc">https://github.com/gitpan</a> alone includes 21,976 repos as of now, which is just imported from CPAN (not necessarily active)
+1.) as <https://github.com/gitpan> alone includes 21,976 repos as of now, which is just imported from CPAN (not necessarily active)
 (but I don't know how these number are calculated exactly)

 2.)
 I was talking about trends, and a couple of months ago, Perl ranked 3rd on that index ahead of Python and C